ageekdev/python-challenge/README.md

 * Input Image and result for the input must be logged in database.
 You can save image on file system or google cloud and only store reference on database and stored image must be encrypted.
 * Dockerize the application server.

+### Hosting

+* Please use your own Digital Ocean or AWS servers to do the deployment and url for us to test.
+* If you have trouble getting a working DO / AWS accounts, let us know in advance.

 ## Resource

 * Machine Learning Server Api: <https://hub.docker.com/repository/docker/yyhtoon/mnet-serving>